jasonganub/jasonganub/README.md

 # Jason Ganub

-VP of Engineering at S-Quantum Engine (SQE)
+Senior Engineering Manager at Commure/Athelas.

 I build products and teams that last.
-11 years of engineering leadership across SQE, Gojek, Sayurbox, and Intel.
+11 years of engineering leadership across Commure/Athelas, Sinarmas, Gojek, Sayurbox, and Intel.

-**Current focus:** Leading SaaS platforms for identity verification, KYC systems, and messaging infrastructure.
-Also delivering solutions for projects in the coal mining sector.
+**Current focus:** Managing engineering teams building Air, an EHR platform that helps healthcare providers spend less time on paperwork and more time with patients.

+Working across Admin, Provider, Platform, and Data teams to build clinical and practice management systems.

 **Notable work:**
 - Led digitalization of financial services at Sinarmas Multifinance with a Dealer and Buyer app for the used car marketplace.